heitmeih/cs4090-assignment-4/REPORT.md

 #### Description

-Some of the files in the app had invisible characters in their name, which I removed.
+Some of the files in the app had invisible characters in their names, which I removed.
 These appeared as boxes in my file names within VSCode.
 I noticed and changed these immediately, so I'm unsure if they'd affect running tests or code.

 #### Before